 The more stress you experience (and the less you worry about finding stress relief techniques), the more likely some people might be to put on excess weight.

 The good news is that once you address the stress in your life it’s much easier to achieve and maintain a healthy, comfortable weight.
-Breathing exercise allows you to tackle unwanted weight without the need for fad diets or other weight loss gimmicks.
+Breathing exercise allows you to tackle unwanted weight without the need for fad diets or other weight loss gimmicks, an excellent stress management activity

 To round off the list of core benefits, implementing a deep breathing technique has also been shown to help with sleep.